 Why is New York considering legalizing online poker?

-Millions of New Yorkers play on unregulated online poker sites that operate without basic consumer protections.
+New Yorkers have played on unregulated online poker sites that operate without basic consumer protections.
 Legalization of the game will provide a safe environment for players while generating significant revenue for state coffers.

 Due to this, the bills have gained widespread support from powerful casino lobbyists and a bevy of legislators.